thanasisvax/Heart-Failure-Project/README.md

 ## Model Deployment
 The model with the best accuracy is the voting Ensemble model from the automl run.
 Initially, I registered the model in the workspace.
 Then, I created the environment for my deployment to run.
 After that, I created the score.py file which is attached in this repository with the name: scope.py.
 Then, I deployed locally and then using as webservice my registered model.
 Finally, the webservice was tested with inputs from the test-data.csv file.</p>
-As it can be seen in the notebook, I used the json command in order to send the data in the webservice and then being processed from the score.py file to receive back a response of prediction. </p>
+As it can be seen in the notebook, I used the json command in order to send the data in the webservice and then being processed from the score.py file to receive back a response of prediction.A sample input is the first three rows of the test-data.csv file which is attached in this repository.
+At the end of the automl notebook, I have tested the output of the endpoint using these test-data.csv. </p>

 Screenshot is shown the webservice is successfully deployed:</p>
 ![alt](https://github.com/thanasisvax/Heart-Failure-Project/blob/master/starter_file/Webservice-success.PNG)</p>